briandconnelly/BEACONToolkit/csv/doc/csv.md

 file line-by-line:

     for row in myreader:
-        print "Read a row:", row
+        print 'Read a row:', row

 For each iteration of this loop, the `row` variable contains a list of values from that row.
 Because Python's list indices are zero-based, the value in the